Drones

 What type of drone does North Western IFCA have?

-North Western IFCA owns two drones.
-The first is the DJI Mavic 3M drone with two fixed cameras; this is our Science Team’s drone.
+North Western IFCA owns two drones, the first is the DJI Mavic 3M drone with two fixed cameras.
+This is our science drone.
 The drone has a maximum flight time of 43 minutes, a maximum speed of 21 m/s and can fly in wind speeds of up to 12m/s.
 The drones camera system are a 5MP Multispectral camera and 20MP RGB Camera.
-These cameras are ideal for survey work and is used for site surveys, to observe and monitor Marine Protected Areas (MPAs), European Marine Site (EMSs) and other areas of environmental concern, which subsequently feeds into our management measures.
-Our enforcement drone is a DJI Matrice 30T with four camera systems.
-This drone has a maximum flight time of 41 minutes, a maximum speed of 23m/s and can fly in wind speeds of up to 12m/s.
-The four cameras are zoom, wide, thermal and first person view.
+These cameras are ideal for survey work.
+Our enforcement drone is a DJI Matrice 30T with four camera systems. the drone has a maximum flight time of 41 minutes, a maximum speed of 23m/s and can fly in wind speeds of up to 12m/s.
+The four cameras are zoom, wide, thermal and first person view (FPV).
 The drone also has a laser and thermal sensing system.

 Dji Mavic 3M Drone